alexgdmx/OCP-manual-sts/README.md

 ```

-The command above will create a file or files with an Openshift secret to being applied in the namespace.
+The command above will create a file or files with an OpenShift secret to being applied in the namespace.
 The identity provider is the value in the pre installation tasks, or you can get in the amazon console IAM -> Identity providers.

 outputs/manual-sts-manual-sts-credentials.yaml.